taygumus/wp-docker-stack/README.md

 Each change is automatically validated against the following checks:

 - **Shell scripts**
-  Linted using `shellcheck` to enforce correctness and portability.
+  Linted to enforce correctness and portability.

 - **Docker Compose and YAML files**
   Validated for syntax and structural correctness.